Build your own Hello Hub!

-Here’s what’s in store in the How To Guide...
+Here’s what you will find in the How To Guide:

 Support for NGOs

-Rose from Tooro High in Fort Portal, Uganda, built the Hub with her school mates in March 2020.
-Whilst schools were closed during the COVID lockdowns, she had to look after her little brother.
-She’d take him to the Hub so that he could play whilst she studies using the tablets.
-Now she’s back at school, she told us that she doesn’t feel behind because she was learning on the tablets through lockdown.
+Rose from Tooro High in Fort Portal, Uganda, built the Hub with her school mates on March 2020.
+Whilst schools were closed during the Covid lockdowns, she had to look after her little brother.
+She’d take him to the Hub so that he could play while she studies using the tablets.
+Now she’s back at school, she told us she doesn’t feel behind because she could learn through lockdown.